OUDSL/omeka-guide/index.md

 After logging in, you will be redirected to your dashboard.
 This is your base of operations for controlling the content of the website.
 Take some time to familiarize yourself with the interface.

-There are two main ways of accessing different areas of the site.
+There are a few main ways of accessing different areas of the site.
 The main navigation bar is on the left side of the screen.
 You can also navigate to some of the sections of the dashboard by clicking the numbers on the top center of the page.
 The numbers are reflective of all of the content on the Omeka site.
+In addition, the menu at the top of the screen will let you change settings and update the appearance of your site.
+Much of this is covered in our [setting up Omeka tutorial](https://oudsl.github.io/OUCreate_and_Omeka/) so we will not spend much time on it during this tutorial.

-The dashboard will also quickly show you the items and collections that have been edited most recently.
+The center portion of the dashboard will quickly show you the items and collections that have been edited most recently.

 ![The Dashboard](images/image_02.jpg)

 [Return to Top](#about)

 ## Items
-ITEMS are the building blocks of your Omeka site.
-An item is any sort of resource you add to Omeka.
+Items are the building blocks of your Omeka site.
+An item includes any sort of resource you want to add to Omeka.
 Items can include images of archival documents, photographs, audio recordings, and videos.
-You will create collections and exhibits using your items.
+You can then create collections and exhibits using your items.

 Click **Items** on the navigation bar to go to the main items page.
 Here you will see a list of items have already been added to the site.
 You will have options to **Add an Item**, **Show Details** and **Search Items**.